saasbook/redeemify/CONTRIBUTING.md

 fixes #799
 ```

-which will associate the pull request with the issue in github.
+which will associate the pull request with the issue in GitHub or the story in Pivatol Tracker.

 See also [more details on submitting pull requests](https://github.com/AgileVentures/WebsiteOne/blob/develop/docs/how_to_submit_a_pull_request_on_github.md).